 In his current role Mr Forsyth has led projects across the world on: functional separation, market reviews, universal broadband connectivity, universal service, and the competition assessment of the convergence of content and access arising from a proposed merger.
 Several of these projects were conducted in small economies or “micro-states” which present their own special challenges.

-Guillaume Mascot is in charge of Government Relations for Nokia in APJ (Asia-Pacific, Japan) & India.
-He oversees all aspects of current and future policy and regulation in the Asia-Pacific region.
-In this role, he is working with institutions and other relevant stakeholders to create a favourable political and regulatory environment to foster public and private investment in the digital and broadband industries with a focus on innovation for sustainable growth, competitiveness, and quality of life in a connected environment.
+Guillaume Mascot was in charge of Government Relations for Nokia in APJ (Asia-Pacific, Japan) & India.
+He oversaw all aspects of current and future policy and regulation in the Asia-Pacific region.
+In this role, he was working with institutions and other relevant stakeholders to create a favourable political and regulatory environment to foster public and private investment in the digital and broadband industries with a focus on innovation for sustainable growth, competitiveness, and quality of life in a connected environment.